 Nestled right in the center of New York City overlooking 5th Ave on the perfect last day of winter, Coach found a spot to showcase their Fall 2012 Legacy collection.
 The new location from their typical preview gave way to an entirely new look for the brand, almost like a relaunch.
-Gone is Coach monogramming (at least from the featured lines), and in its place is classic leather and beautiful colors.

 The minty fresh Alexander Wang bags from last week got me thinking – if Alexander Wang can make a pastel bag, and if I can find something to love about its utter lightness, then there has to be a pastel bag out there for everyone.
-Many of you weren’t as enthusiastic about the Wang bags as Megs and I were, but that’s ok; if I can come around to the idea of pastels, so can anyone.

 One of the major problems I seem to run into when creating our Gift Guides is that my list of wants grows exponentially as I hunt down the best handbag finds on the web.
 The focus of this guide are trendy bags.
-There are two types of trendy: wear-once pieces, and fun, yet wearable pieces.